Racket restringing

 Procedure

-1. Bring in your racket to the tennis office
+1. Bring in your racket to the Sports Training Village reception desk

-2. Decide upon your string and tension through the advice from our stringers and fill out your booking form
+2. Decide upon your string and tension and fill out your booking form at the desk and make your payment

 3. Leave the racket in our hands to string!

-4. Wait to receive a call from the stringing team to let you know the racket is completed.
+4. Wait to receive a message from the stringing team to let you know the racket is completed.

-5. Bring your booking form with you to the STV reception to pay for your racket.
-They will give you a receipt.
+5. Bring your booking form with you to the STV reception to collect your racket

 Which strings for me?